ktonon/cog/README.markdown

 # cog: snippet(widget-files) {
 SOURCES += widget_1.cpp widget_2.cpp widget_3.cpp widget_4.cpp widget_5.cpp
 HEADERS += widget_1.h widget_2.h widget_3.h widget_4.h widget_5.h
-# }
+# cog: }
 ```

-Running the generator a second time will not modify the build file, since the
+Snippets are only updated when the generated content changes.
+So running the
-snippet content won't have changed.
+generator a second time would not touch the build file.

 Tools
 -----